 Many people like the Porcelaine as they only bark in situations when it is needed.

 Grooming is required for the Porcelaine.
-Trimming of the nails, and brushing of the teeth, as well as regular baths, will keep this dog in top shape.
-The Porcelaine dog can weigh up to 62 pounds and may stand up to 23 inches in height.
+Trimming the nails, brushing the teeth, and regular baths keep this dog in shape.
+The Porcelaine dog can weigh up to 62 pounds and stand up to 23 inches in height.

 The Portuguese Podengo is a hound dog breed whose origin is Portugal.